PowerShell/PowerShell-RFC/1-Draft/RFCnnnn-ForEach-Parallel-Cmdlet.md

 - `-ThrottleLimit` parameter takes an integer value that determines the maximum number of script blocks running at the same time

-- `-TimeoutSecs` parameter takes an integer that specifies the maximum time to wait for completion before the command is aborted
+- `-TimeoutSeconds` parameter takes an integer that specifies the maximum time to wait for completion before the command is aborted

 - `-AsJob` parameter switch indicates that a job is returned, which represents the command running asynchronously